 Team performance is measured based on for example:

-- key company deliverables (including marketing campaign, shareholders agreement, cash flow plan, etc.)
+• Key company deliverables (including marketing campaign, shareholders agreement, etc.)

 Personal performance is evaluated based on for example:

-- COO performance (each student will act as the company COO for a specific assignment, the students performance in the assignment is based on the outcome of the assignment as well as personal reflection on the management process and learning)
+• COO performance (each student will act as the company COO for a specific assignment, the student's performance in the assignment is based on the outcome of the assignment as well as a personal reflection on the management process and learning)

-For 9 ects, the workload is 240 hours of student work.
+For 9 ECTS the workload is 243 hours of student work.